blender/blender/doc/python_api/rst/info_gotcha.rst

    # normally some code, or function calls...

-   # use own dictionary rather then bpy.data
+   # use own dictionary rather than bpy.data
    mesh = mesh_name_mapping[meshid]